lucianosrp/talks/polars-demo/presentation.md

-Some exiting features about Polars
+Some exciting features about Polars
 ---
 Polars is one of the fastest data science tools that is built on top of Apache Arrow and written in Rust.
 It has a very similar API to Pandas, but it's much faster and more memory efficient.
 <!-- incremental_lists: true -->